JoPfeiff/language-classification/README.md

 # Classification of Text Language

 In this repository I have built a character based LSTM model that predicts the language of a sentence or a text document.
+The data set is based on EU Bookshop data which includes sentences of 42 different languages.
+The raw data can be found here http://opus.nlpl.eu/EUbookshop.php.
+Note however that I only included languages for which more than 10000 sentences exist. <br/>

+This repository builds upon my data_loading framework which can be found here: https://github.com/JoPfeiff/nlp-data-loading-framework-

 ## Data
 The preprocessed training data can be found here: <br/>